hapax/hapax.github.io/assets/emcc.md

 <div class="footdef"><sup><a id="fn.2" name="fn.2" class="footnum"
 href="#fnr.2">Footnote 2</a></sup> <p class="footpara">
-Newton's second law can be written $F = \Delta p/\Delta t$, i.e. the force is just the change in momentum with time.
+Newton's second law can be written $F = \Delta p/\Delta t$, i.e. the force is just the rate of change of momentum.
 When force is zero, so is the momentum change!
 </p></div>